PhysicsRemotelab/documentation/index.md

 ```
 When running application, database tables are created automatically.

-By default database will be empty.
-To seed database with default data run following command
+By default, database will be empty.
+To seed database with default data run, following command
 ```
 npm run seed
 ```